Fran shifts up a gear

 At the start of 2016 Fran founded Shift, a project that aims to increase the physical activity and wellbeing of young women in Wellington.

-“That final research paper was pretty much the foundation of Shift and I could use that research while I was setting it up to show people why it was needed.”
+“That final research course was pretty much the foundation of Shift and I could use that research while I was setting it up to show people why it was needed.”

 Shift, which is part of Wellington City Council, has four branches throughout the Wellington region and in 2018 it will move out of Council and become its own NGO.